decentraland/documentation/content/contributor/content/snapshots.md

 ## Dowloading Snapshots

 To locate the current set of snapshots, use the [`/snapshot`](https://decentraland.github.io/catalyst-api-specs/#tag/Content-Server/operation/getActiveEntities) endpoint.
-The response contains a reference to a global snapshot file for all entities, as well as individual ones for each entity type.
+The response contains a reference to a global snapshot file for all entities, as well as individual ones for every entity type.
 Each entry lists the Unix UTC timestamp at the time of creation.
 For example:

 ```json
 {